twolfson/twolfson.com/articles/readability-formalized.md

 ## Definitions

-Sequence - Array of characters which can as little as a letter and as much as multiple lines.
+Sequence - Array of characters which can be as little as a letter or as much as multiple lines.

 *Sequence of variable instantiations:*